-Infections of the nervous system (meningitis, encephalitis).
+Infections of the nervous system.
 Cerebral palsy and neurodegenerative conditions affecting the central nervous system.
 Neurocutaneous syndromes presenting in childhood.
 Introduction to epilepsy, febrile seizures and seizure mimicking conditions and understand the basic principles of management.
-Acquired and congenital myopathies and neuropathies manifesting in childhood.
-Cerebellar disorders and disease affecting the basal ganglia.
+Acquired and congenital myopathies and neuropathies.
 Inborn errors of metabolism affecting the nervous system.
-Children with special needs and facilities to manage such children such as occupational and physiotherapy, speech and language therapy.
+Children with special needs and facilities to manage such children i.e. occupational and physiotherapy, speech and language therapy.
 Basic introduction to neuro-imaging and investigations used for assessing functions of nerves/muscles.